azmifarih/syb-task-1/README.md

   --storage-driver overlay2 \
   jenkins/jenkins:lts-jdk11
 ```
-It will run jenkins based on image jenkins/jenkins:lts-jdk11.
+It will run Jenkins based on image jenkins/jenkins:lts-jdk11.
 And then publish port 8080 to access Jenkins GUI.
 And then port 50000 for Jenkins agent.
-I create volume jenkins-data to make persistance data.
-And use storage driver with overlay2.
+I create volume jenkins-data to make persistence data.
+And use a storage driver with overlay2.

 ### Prepare Kubernetes